WGMU RADIO’S RULES, REGULATIONS, SUGGESTIONS, AND PROFESSIONALISM POLICY FOR WGMU MEMBERS

 - 1: Three Strikes/One and Done:

-- 1.2 Three Strikes and You’re Out: Failure to abide by any rule or regulation within this document now constitutes a strike (unless it falls under the one-and-done policy, resulting in immediate suspension).
+- 1.1 Three Strikes and You’re Out: Failure to abide by any rule or regulation within this document now constitutes a strike.
 Upon the third strike, there will be grounds for immediate expulsion from being an on-air broadcaster for WGMU.
 A strike can constitute not attending a mandatory DJ Meeting (refer to §2.9), failure to meet the marketing or participation requirements (refer to §4 and §2), notification of show cancellation less than 24 hours beforehand (refer to §2.6), starting your live scheduled on-air programming late (§7.6), ending your live on-air programming late (noted in section § 7.7), failure to read and play two PSA’s per hour (refer to §4.1), leaving the studios in an untidy manner, and breaking any other policy or regulation of the production or on-air studios (refer to §6 for production studio).
 The GM shall keep a record of all strikes and keep a record that every member has completed their requirements.
 The GM will notify each on-air broadcaster within one week of their violation if they have received a strike.
 There are no appeals to have a strike removed.
 All strikes are wiped clean at the end of every academic semester.
 Rules and conduct of professionalism are still in effect over winter and summer terms.

 - 2: Participation Policy:

-- 2.1 Writing and submitting a DJ Bio to be placed on the website
+- 2.1 Writing and submitting a DJ bio/show description to be placed on the website.

 - 2.2 Adhering to WGMU social media rules when on-air in the studio